About the Journal

 After submission, the manuscript is evaluated by the ad hoc reviewers, who analyze, suggest corrections and improvements.
 Then the analysis is made by the editor, who resolves the cases of controversy, analyzes the opinions and decides on the refusal or acceptance of the manuscript.

 After the editor's analysis, the manuscript is returned to the authors for the improvements suggested by the reviewers.

 Finally, the author submits the final version of the manuscript, with its report of similarity detection software (possibly CopySpider).
-The final version will be sent within the definitive template of the journal, where it is mandatory to inform the ORCID of all authors and the percentage of contribution of each author in the manuscript.
+The final version will be sent within the definitive template of the journal where it is mandatory to inform the ORCID of all authors.

 The evaluation is blind, without the identification of the authors and ad hoc reviewers.

 The annual nominata with the name of all ad hoc reviewers is published in the month of December.

 The time between receipt of the article and the first response of the reviewers is up to 30 days.
 The time between receipt and publication is up to 60 days.
 The rejection rate for currently submitted articles is 12%.

 Among the main advantages of the double-blind evaluation process adopted by the journal are:

 a) ignorance of the identity of the author and the reviewer, guaranteeing impartiality in the evaluation;